-Gastric Bypass Surgery in Chandler, AZ
+Gastric Bypass Surgery in Phoenix, AZ

 Gastric Bypass Surgery is a procedure to control weight and treat obesity.
 The procedure alters the way your small intestine handles the food you consume in two parts: